NEWS & RESOURCES

 Kristine Niven I Executive Assistant Kristine Niven I Executive Assistant

-liminality - Ever felt caught between what was and what’s next?
+LIMINALITY - Ever felt caught between what was and what’s next?

 Ever felt caught between what was and what’s next?
 That in-between space has a name: Liminality.
 It’s the moment when one chapter is closing, but the next hasn’t yet begun.
 It can be a strange and challenging place to stand.